 How to get Social Security Earnings records for a TDIU Claim

-After veterans are discharged from active duty it sometimes takes awhile to reintegrate into civilian life and a suitable civilian job.
+After veterans are discharged from active duty, it sometimes takes a while to reintegrate into civilian life and a suitable civilian job.
 Bumps in the road are expected, of course, but sometimes it seems impossible to maintain steady work, sometimes because of symptoms from service-connected disabilities interfering with expected work responsibilities.
-One example are individuals that suffer from PTSD, who miss too many days of work because of anxiety attacks or depression.
+One example is individuals that suffer from PTSD, who miss too many days of work because of anxiety attacks or depression.

 At a certain point, it may be necessary to look into whether a veteran is eligible for TDIU (total disability individual unemployability) benefits.
-This is not to say that the veteran will give up trying to work, but acknowledging that perhaps he or she isn’t able to maintain substantially gainful employment through no fault of their own, and needs to look into accessing disability benefits that were part of the deal when they signed up for the military.
+This is not to say that the veteran will give up trying to work, but acknowledging that perhaps they aren’t able to maintain substantially gainful employment through no fault of their own and needs to look into accessing disability benefits that were part of the deal when they signed up for the military.